Toxikuu/nihil/README.md

 - NightTab theme
 - Obsidian theme

-To install my userstyles, install the stylus extension in your browser.
+To use my userstyles, install the stylus extension in your browser.
 Click the extensions button, then open the stylus extension.
 Next, click manage, and import the userstyles-nihil.json from the extra folder in this repo.

-To install my NightTab, install the NightTab extension in your browser.
+To use my NightTab config, install the NightTab extension in your browser.
 Open a new tab, enter the NightTab settings and, under data, click import from file.
 Select nighttab-nihil.json from the extra folder in this repo.

+To use my Sidebery config, install the Sidebery extension in your browser.
+Open the Sidebery settings and import the sidebery-nihil.json.

 To install my Obsidian theme, run the following command from the repo folder (assuming your Obsidian vault is ~/Vault):
 ```bash